bbeaupain/nio_uring/README.md

 ## Building

-Set the `LIBURING_PATH` environment variable to the source root of a fully compiled liburing directory.
+Set the `LIBURING_PATH` environment variable to the root of a fully compiled liburing directory.

 Then `./gradlew build` and you're off!